Skip to main content

 Fast starting points

-You have Virginia Medicaid Call DentaQuest at 1-888-912-3456 or use the DentaQuest search.
-Not every dentist accepts Medicaid.
-Call the office before you go.
+You have Virginia Medicaid Call DentaQuest at 1-888-912-3456 or use the DentaQuest search before booking.
+Ask if the office takes new adult Medicaid patients now.

 Virginia Medicaid Cardinal Care Smiles

-What it helps with: Cardinal Care Smiles is the main dental coverage path for Virginia adults who have Medicaid.
-Covered adult services include exams, X-rays, cleanings, fillings, root canals, gum treatment, dentures, extractions, and other oral surgery.
+What it helps with: Cardinal Care Smiles is Virginia’s Medicaid dental program.
+Adult services include exams, X-rays, cleanings, fillings, root canals, gum treatment, dentures, extractions, and other oral surgeries.
+State guidance also says adult coverage can include crowns in limited cases, anesthesia services, and non-emergency transportation.
+Braces and bridges are not covered for adult members.

-Reality check: A Medicaid card does not mean every dentist near you can take you.
-Call DentaQuest, then call the dental office too.
-Ask if the office is taking new adult Medicaid patients.
+Reality check: Coverage does not mean every dentist near you will take your case.
+Call DentaQuest first.
+Then call the dental office.
+Ask if it accepts Cardinal Care Smiles for adults and whether it is taking new patients.

 Donated Dental Services

-Reality check: DDS can be a strong choice for dentures, broken teeth, and larger dental plans, but it is not fast care.
-If you have pain, swelling, or infection, use urgent care first and apply to DDS for the larger plan after you are safe.
+Reality check: DDS can be a strong option for larger needs, but it is not fast care.
+If you have swelling, fever, or severe pain, handle the urgent problem first.
+Our DDS application guide can help you prepare a cleaner application.

 Mission of Mercy dental events

-What it helps with: Mission of Mercy, often called MOM, runs pop-up dental clinics in parts of Virginia with high need.
-Services can include preventive, restorative, and surgical dental care, but the exact services depend on the event.
+What it helps with: Mission of Mercy, often called MOM, runs pop-up dental projects in underserved parts of Virginia.
+Services may include preventive, restorative, and surgical treatment, depending on the event.

-Who may qualify: MOM events are aimed at people who cannot get regular dental care, including uninsured and low-income adults.
-Some events or mini-events may focus on one service, such as extractions or dentures.
+Who may qualify: MOM projects are aimed at people who have trouble getting dental care.
+Some events may focus on extractions, dentures, screenings, athletes, or a local region.

-Where to apply: The Virginia Dental Association Foundation posts dates on its MOM page.
-As checked on 30 April 2026, the page listed 2026 events in Abingdon, Richmond, Wytheville, and Bealeton.
+Where to apply: Check the Mission of Mercy page before you travel.
+As checked on 29 May 2026, the page listed 2026 events after that date in Abingdon, Richmond, Wytheville, and Bealeton.

-Who may qualify: You must be accepted as a patient.
-VCU says an initial screening visit with an exam and panoramic X-ray is needed for the student clinic, and the posted screening fee was $79 when checked.
+Who may qualify: You must be accepted as a patient for the student clinic.
+VCU says an initial screening includes an exam and panoramic X-ray.
+The posted screening fee was $79 at the time checked.

-Where to apply: Review VCU patient steps on appointments and hours before you call 804-828-9190.
+Where to apply: Review the VCU appointments page before you call 804-828-9190.
+VCU says to select option 2 for urgent care.

 VA dental benefits and VADIP

-What it helps with: Some veterans qualify for VA dental care.
-VA says benefits depend on service history, disability rating, current health situation, and dental benefit class.
+What it helps with: Some veterans can get VA dental care.
+The VA dental page says benefits depend on service history, disability rating, health status, and VA dental benefit class.

-Who may qualify: Veterans with a service-connected dental disability, former prisoners of war, veterans with a 100% service-connected disability rating, and some other groups may qualify for more VA dental care.
-Other veterans may qualify for limited care.
+Who may qualify: Examples include some veterans with service-connected dental conditions, former prisoners of war, veterans with a 100% service-connected disability rating, and some veterans whose dental issue affects another VA-treated condition.

-Where to apply: Start with VA health care and ask your VA medical center about dental eligibility.
-If you do not qualify for free VA dental care, VA says some veterans and CHAMPVA family members can buy reduced-cost private dental insurance through VADIP coverage if it fits their budget.
+Where to apply: Start with VA health care enrollment or your VA medical center.
+If you do not qualify for VA dental care, the VADIP page explains private dental insurance options for some veterans enrolled in VA health care and some CHAMPVA members.

 Medicare Advantage dental benefits

-Who may qualify: You must be enrolled in a Medicare Advantage plan with dental benefits.
-Benefits can vary by county, plan, dentist network, and service type.
+Who may qualify: You must be enrolled in a Medicare Advantage plan that includes dental benefits.
+Benefits can vary by county, plan, dentist network, service type, yearly limit, and prior approval rules.
+The CMS dental page also explains that some dental services may be covered by Medicare only when they are closely tied to certain covered medical treatments.

 Quick comparison table

-Dental help is local.
-A program that works in Richmond may not work the same way in Wise County, Fairfax County, Norfolk, Roanoke, or the Shenandoah Valley.
-Use the statewide tools first, then call nearby clinics.
+Dental help in Virginia is local.
+A path that works in Richmond may not work the same way in Fairfax, Roanoke, Norfolk, Wise County, or Southside Virginia.

 How to start without wasting time

 1. Decide if it is urgent.
-Swelling, fever, heavy bleeding, or trouble swallowing means urgent medical help.
+Swelling, fever, heavy bleeding, or trouble swallowing needs medical help now.

-2. Check your coverage.
-Look for Medicaid, Medicare Advantage, VA, retiree dental, or a separate dental plan card.
+2. Check your cards.
+Look for Medicaid, Medicare Advantage, VA, retiree dental, union dental, or a separate dental plan.

-6. Keep a paper note.
-Write down every call, date, name, and answer.
-This helps if you need to call again.
+7. Write down every call.
+Keep the date, name, phone number, and answer.
+This helps if you must call again.

 Documents and details to gather